- Start date & duration

 - Hosting cost: Websites need to be hosted, and there is an annual fee for this.
 We recommend two options of hosting in the coursework, which we have vetted.
-These are Hostinger which is €29 per year, and Siteground which is €79 per year.
+These are Hostinger, which is €29 per year, and Siteground, which is €79 per year.

-If you are working with a client, you can let them know in advance that they would need to pay for these costs and the costs are payable in the first 3 weeks of the course starting.
+If you are working with a client, you can let them know in advance that they would need to pay for these costs, and the costs are payable in the first 3 weeks of the course starting.
 You may also choose to charge your client for completing their website on the course.
-If so, the normal amount would be €500 on the course – payable when the website is delivered at the end of the course.
+If so, the average amount would be €500 on the course – payable when the website is delivered at the end of the course.

 Is the Course Accredited?

 I am very please to say that both the Freelancer and Entrepreneur courses are now accredited by the CPD Certification service.
 You can view the membership details and certification details in the gallery at the top of the page.